 Prep Time: 45 minutes | Cost: <$1

 What if you could capture and expand your child’s imagination instead of leaving that up to a touch screen?
-A couple of weeks ago we made epic treasure maps; but what really turned out amazing was how we brought the map to life.
-I used a few props from past Dad Ventures, some storytelling insights, a little lot of improve and our make-believe world game to life!
+A couple of weeks ago we made epic treasure maps, but what really turned out amazing was how we brought the map to life.
+I used a few props from past Dad Ventures, some storytelling insights, a little lot of improvement, and our make-believe world game to life!
 My kids and I go on these adventures often and I wanted to share a few insights that have made our make-believe feel authentic and fun.

 If you want to make your own map take a look at my free step-by-step instructions here.

 If you are looking for the recipe for “British” Tea, scroll to the bottom of this blog.
 Otherwise… here is how to make the magic happen:

 Just like it is easier to learn a new game once you have seen someone play it through it will be easier for you to implement these golden rules if you have watched them in action.
 Watch our short video for inspiration and context.

 Writers know that there is really just one story out there.
 All stories from Pride and Prejudice to the WWF use these story-telling elements and they work incredibly well.
 If you are interested in becoming a story nerd like me you can take a look at the Hero’s Journey and learn more in-depth what Joseph Campbell discovered as the DNA of every great myth.
 But if you are more interested in getting to gold here it is:

 - Inspire you kids with a call to adventure.
 For us the map itself was the call to explore new horizons.
 Often the call is a problem… “Oh no dragons are stealing our gold!
 Where have they taken it?
 I guess we will have to pack up our supplies and take back our gold” (ahem … plot of the Hobbit)